spacedogXYZ/call-congress/INSTALLATION.md

     # create an admin user
     python manager.py createadminuser

-    # if testing twilio, run in another tab
+    # if testing twilio, run in another tab -- you will have to sign up for an ngrok account to get your auth token
-    ngrok http 5000
+    ngrok http --authtoken=$YOUR_AUTH_TOKEN 5000

     # run local server for debugging, pass external name from ngrok
     python manager.py runserver --external=SERVERID.ngrok.io